So, everyone seems to want to know “Just tell me what I need to create?” and “What are my deliverables?”

 This is a tricky question for a Business Analyst!
 Why?
 It depends!

 My favorite way to think about “deliverables” and “artifacts” that BAs create is that we create them to help ourselves think, facilitate, and work the analysis process.
 When you can embrace this, you are on your way to great analysis.
 These documents may or may not be formal, approved, shown to anyone, reviewed, finished, or even pretty!
-The most important part about them not “checking the box” and “filling them out”, its all about the thinking process these lead you through, and this thinking process changes how you interact, think, collaborate, and the questions you ask.
+The most important part about them IS not just “checking the box” and “filling them out”, it’s all about the thinking process these lead you through, and this thinking process changes how you interact, think, collaborate, and the questions you ask.
 All of this impacts the quality of your analysis work!

 The term “Deliverables” often refers to what project teams deliver to the organization, and the BA role sits in the middle of the value stream of these team deliverables.
-For example, teams deliver working software, or operational process changes.
+For example, teams deliver working software or operational process changes.
 The BA deliverables, are part of the value chain, and may not be valuable on their own to the organization.

 Whenever you are asked to create something (deliverable, document, or preparing for a key meeting), its critical to understand and figure out: